How it all began

 How to make paper roses

-In this tutorial I’ll show you how to make them out of colored crafting paper.
+In this tutorial I’ll show you how to make them out of crafting paper.
 But I also made some out of book pages and magazines.
 That works great, too!
 You just might want to use less glue the thinner the paper, else everything will soak through and take hours to dry.

 As I am a pack rat when it comes to crafting supplies, I have tons of paper at home, so I never did have to buy it.
 Bonus!
 How about you?